 We've got to hand it to this one, it does an exceptional job of bringing the history of southwest Pennsylvania during the 1700s to life!

-Fort Ligonier is Meticulously Recreated
+Fort Ligonier is Meticulously Reconstructed

 Fort Ligonier was the last fort built for General Forbes campaign to overtake Fort Duquesne in present day downtown Pittsburgh.

-Although Fort Duquesne was captured just months after the start of construction of Fort Ligonier, the fort itself was used for six years and was an integral part of the supply chain from the east during the French and Indian War (after which it fell out of use).
+Although Fort Duquesne was captured just months after the start of construction of Fort Ligonier, the fort itself was used for eight years and was an integral part of the supply chain from the east during the French and Indian War (after which it fell out of use).

 Today almost all of the fort is a modern reconstruction using historical records found on-site, in letters and journals, and more.
 The team managing the fort goes to pain staking efforts to ensure the authenticity of the build- and it shows.